MAHDTech/nix-config/nixos/system/config/virtualisation/incus/NOTES.md

 #### Stage 3 (Finalise)

+After verifying the members have joined successfully, run the following;

-1. Update the nix flake with `joined = true` for ALL member servers in the config.
+1. Update the nix flake with `joined = true` for **ALL** servers in the config.
 1. Run `./scripts/incus-hypervisors.sh --apply` script.

 #### Stage 4.
 (Login and configure)